kalberto/canoe_test/README.md

 This project contains a docker configuration to make it easier to run it.

-To run the docker and keep the process open, displaying logs:
+To run the containers and keep the process open, displaying logs:
 ```bash
 docker-compose up
 ```